Scattering theory of thermal and bipolar thermoelectric diodes

-{\it Introduction}.---Macroscopic materials and devices typically show a linear response to temperature differences~\cite{ashcroft_book}.
-That regime is governed by the principle of microreversibility, with profound consequences such as Onsager reciprocity relations~\cite{onsager1931I,*onsager1931II}.
+{\it Introduction}.---Macroscopic materials and devices typically show a linear response to temperature differences~\cite{ashcroft_book}, with deviations being described recently in extended low-dimensional systems~\cite{wang_quantum_2022,yamaguchi_microscopic_2024,arisawa_observation_2024,chatterjee_quasiparticle_2024}.
+This regime is governed by the principle of microreversibility, that has profound consequences such as Onsager reciprocity relations~\cite{onsager1931I,*onsager1931II}.
 This means that reversing the temperature differences applied to the two terminals of a conductor changes the sign of the charge and heat currents, but not their magnitude.
 In the quantum regime, and in the absence of strong interactions, these properties can be derived from the scattering matrix defining the conductor close to equilibrium~\cite{jacquod_onsager_2012}.
-Nanoscale devices~\cite{pekola_colloquium_2021} are strongly demanded which avoid these constrains to define diodes whose conduction properties are sensitive to nonequilibrium states onchip due to e.g., undesired hotspots or leakage heat flows: currents are asymmetric depending on whether a temperature increase $\Delta T$ holds either on the left or on the right terminal, what we call the forward (F) or the backward (B) configurations, see Fig.~\ref{fig:scheme}(a).
-Most proposals so far are based on specific realizations dominated by electron-electron interactions~\cite{xueOu_thermal_2008,kuo_thermoelectric_2010, ruokola:2011,sierra_strongly_2014,sierra_nonlinear_2015,Vannucci2015,alexCarmen,tesser_heat_2022}, with so far very few experiments detecting an asymmetric thermal or thermoelectric response to temperature differences~\cite{scheibner_quantum_2008,svensson_nonlinear_2013,fast_geometric_2023}.
-Some other works can be interpreted in terms of noninteracting electrons, however needing to invoke the coupling to additional degrees of freedom~\cite{segal_single_2008,martinez-perez2013,martinezPerez_rectification_2015,jiang:2015,guillem,craven_electron_2018,lu_quantum_2019,cao_quantum_2023,mehring_hysteresis_2024}, a quantum detector~\cite{bredol_decoherence_2021,ferreira_exact_2023} or a third terminal~\cite{chiraldiode, sanchez_single_2017,donald,genevieveqpc,extrinsic,tesser_heat_2022}, all involving that heat is dissipated (or exchanged), rather than rectified.
-Photonic thermal rectification in quantum information systems is also being intensively investigated~\cite{segal_spin_2005,ojanen_selection_2009,fratini_fabry_2014,schaller_collective_2016,ordonezMiranda_quantum_2017,barzanjeh_manipulating_2018,senior_heat_2020,bhandari_thermal_2021,iorio_photonic_2021,upadhyay_microwave_2024,poulsen_heatbased_2024,alfredo_photon}.
-However, an overall description of the microscopic origin of electronic thermal and thermoelectric diodes is missing which is not restricted to close to equilibrium situations~\cite{sanchez_scattering_2013,whitney_nonlinear_2013,whitney_thermodynamic_2013,meair_scattering_2013,lopez_nonlinear_2013}.
+Nanoscale devices~\cite{pekola_colloquium_2021} which avoid these constrains are strongly demanded to define diodes whose conduction properties are sensitive to nonequilibrium states onchip (due to e.g., undesired hotspots or leakage heat flows): nonreciprocal currents are different in the forward (F) and backward (B) configurations, when a temperature increase $\Delta T$ holds either on the left or on the right terminal, see Fig.~\ref{fig:scheme}(a).
+Most proposals so far are based on specific realizations dominated by electron-electron interactions~\cite{xueOu_thermal_2008,kuo_thermoelectric_2010, ruokola:2011,sierra_strongly_2014,sierra_nonlinear_2015,Vannucci2015,alexCarmen,tesser_heat_2022}, with so far very few experiments detecting nonreciprocal thermal or thermoelectric responses to temperature differences~\cite{scheibner_quantum_2008,svensson_nonlinear_2013,fast_geometric_2023}.
+Some other works can be interpreted in terms of noninteracting electrons, however requiring the coupling to additional degrees of freedom (phonons, photons)~\cite{segal_single_2008,martinez-perez2013,martinezPerez_rectification_2015,jiang:2015,guillem,craven_electron_2018,lu_quantum_2019,donald,cao_quantum_2024,mehring_hysteresis_2024}, a quantum detector~\cite{bredol_decoherence_2021,ferreira_exact_2023} or a third terminal~\cite{chiraldiode, sanchez_single_2017,genevieveqpc,extrinsic,tesser_heat_2022}, all involving heat being dissipated elsewhere, rather than rectified.
+Photonic thermal rectification in quantum information systems is also intensively investigated~\cite{segal_spin_2005,ojanen_selection_2009,fratini_fabry_2014,schaller_collective_2016,ordonezMiranda_quantum_2017,barzanjeh_manipulating_2018,senior_heat_2020,bhandari_thermal_2021,iorio_photonic_2021,upadhyay_microwave_2024,poulsen_heatbased_2024,alfredo_photon}.
+However, an overall description of the microscopic origin of temperature-driven electronic diodes is missing which is not restricted to near equilibrium situations~\cite{sanchez_scattering_2013,whitney_nonlinear_2013,whitney_thermodynamic_2013,meair_scattering_2013,lopez_nonlinear_2013}.